 Jump to FAQs about...

 What is the SIM Scenario Exchange?

 The Exchange is an open online collaborative library of simulation scenarios and other resources contributed by educators and simulationists.
-It was established through funding from the Ontario Ministry of Training, Colleges and Universities (MTCU) and the Ministry of Health and Long-Term Care (MOHLTC) and is hosted by SIM-one.
+It was established through funding from the Ontario Ministry of Training, Colleges and Universities (MTCU) and the Ministry of Health and Long-Term Care (MOHLTC) and is hosted by Simulation Canada.

 What kinds of resources are available?

 The Exchange contains three types of resources related to simulation:

 - Simulation scenarios – documented, well-tested scenarios and supporting files that you can use to run simulations

 - Scenario development tools – document outlines, templates or guides used to assist scenario development